Aaron Burr: Character

 Burr also fought against anti-immigrant sentiment, led by Hamilton's Federalist party, which suggested that anyone without English heritage was a second-class citizen and even challenged the rights of non-Anglos to hold office.
 In response, Burr insisted that anyone who contributed to society deserved all the rights of any other citizen, no matter their background.

-John Quincy Adams wrote in his diary when Burr died: "Burr's life, take it all together, was such as in any country of sound morals his friends would be desirous of burying in quiet oblivion."
-Adams' father, President John Adams, had frequently defended Burr during his life.
-At an earlier time, he wrote, Burr "had served in the army, and came out of it with the character of a knight without fear and an able officer".
+President John Adams had frequently defended Burr during his life.
+He wrote, Burr "had served in the army, and came out of it with the character of a knight without fear and an able officer".

 Gordon S. Wood, a leading scholar of the revolutionary period, holds that it was Burr's character that put him at odds with the rest of the Founding Fathers, especially Madison, Jefferson and Hamilton.
 He believed that this led to his personal and political defeats and, ultimately, to his place outside the golden circle of revered revolutionary figures.
 Because of his habit of placing self-interest above the good of the whole, those men thought that Burr represented a serious threat to the ideals for which they had fought the revolution.
 Their ideal, as particularly embodied in Washington and Jefferson, was that of "disinterested politics", a government led by educated gentlemen.
 They would fulfill their duties in a spirit of public virtue and without regard to personal interests or pursuits.
 This was the core of an Enlightenment gentleman, and Burr's political enemies thought that he lacked that essential core.
 Hamilton thought that Burr's self-serving nature made him unfit to hold office, especially the presidency.
 Hamilton believed it "a religious duty to oppose his career", as he wrote in 1792.

 Although Hamilton considered Jefferson a political enemy, he also believed him a man of public virtue.
 Hamilton conducted an unrelenting campaign in the House of Representatives to prevent Burr's election to the presidency and gain election of his erstwhile enemy, Jefferson.
 Hamilton characterized Burr as exceedingly immoral, as well as "unprincipled & dangerous".
 Hamilton deemed his political quest as one for "permanent power".
 He contended that Burr cared little about the Constitution and predicted that if he gained any more power, his leadership would continue to be for personal gain, while Jefferson was a true patriot and public servant committed to preserving the Constitution.